Nexosis/nexosis.github.io/_guides/SendingData.md

 ## Updating Data

-You can modify the DataSet with additional and/or updated data by issuing a `PUT` to the same DataSet name.
+You can modify a keyed DataSet or a time-series DataSet with additional and/or updated data by issuing a `PUT` to the same DataSet name.
+If your data has no user provided key, nor a timestamp role column then new data will simply be appended to the DataSet.

 So, issuing a `PUT` to the same *sales* DataSet above like so